John Poliquin: Music videos

 By 2010 Poliquin was active in directing music videos for artists, many signed to major labels in Canada.
 Among the bands he has worked with are Hey Ocean!, Tim Chaisson, Hedley, Finger Eleven, My Darkest Days, Mother Mother, Arkells, Theory of a Deadman, The Trews, Small Sins, The New Cities, Paper Lions, illScarlett, The Latency, Brock Zanrosso, Victoria Duffield, State of Shock, and Gary Beals.
 Poliquin was nominated for his first major music video award in 2010, when "A Song About California" by Hey Ocean! was nominated for "Best New Video" at the Leo Awards.
 His music video work has since been nominated for awards at the Juno Awards, the MuchMusic Video Awards, the East Coast Music Association Awards, and the PEI Music Awards.

 In 2010, Tim Chaisson's band filmed their first music video for "Broken Hearted Beat" in Toronto with Poliquin.
 The video was released in May 2010 on CMT and also made it to the #1 spot on Much More Music’s Top 10.
 Immediately following the video’s release, its single was released and made it to #1 on the East Coast Countdown.
 The music video for "Slippin’ Away", also directed by Poliquin, was released in October 2010.
 It reached #8 on the Much More Music Top 20 Countdown.
 Also in 2010, the band Paper Lions had the Poliquin-directed video for their single "Lost the War" nominated for a 2010 CBC Radio 3 Bucky Award.

 John JP Poliquin has appeared on-air several times on MuchMusic's television program New.Music.Live, sitting on an expert panel to discuss industry music videos and adding entries to their official blog.
 In January 2012, his music video for Light Organ Records artist Adaline "The Noise" premiered exclusively with Andy Warhol's Interview Magazine.

+In 2015, Poliquin directed Hyphen Hyphen's Just Need Your Love in Lanzarote.